-If you do not timely present a defense, or respond in any way, the bank will likely seek a “motion for summary judgment” and ask the court to rule in its favor.
+If you don't present a timely defense or respond in any way, the bank will likely seek a motion for summary judgment and ask the court to rule in its favor.
 Depending on the court, this process might take several months, but once the lender receives a judgment, the bank can take possession of the real estate, and sell it at auction.
-It is important that you do not ignore the court documents and respond timely to any notices.
+It is important not to ignore the court documents and respond timely to any notices.
 Otherwise, you may surrender your right to mount a defense to the foreclosure action.
 Then your options will become significantly more limited.

 Once a property is sold at auction, the proceeds are used to cover the auction costs, foreclosure expenses, attorney's fees, and any unpaid mortgage balance, including late fees, interest, and penalties.
 If you owe more money than the sale proceeds, the bank may seek a deficiency judgment and try to sue you for the remaining balance owed.